*There may be affiliate links in this post. (Please see our legal pages, link in the footer, for more information.)

-And that is why I’m so darn obsessed with self-care because my self-care routine cured me of depression.
+And that is why I’m so darn obsessed with self-care because my self-care routine helped cure me of depression.

-One, my depression was incredibly severe, I was suicidal at one point and in other times I could barely get out of bed.
+One, my depression was incredibly severe, I was suicidal at one point and at other times I could barely get out of bed.
 This went on for around three to four years.

 Two, self-care is not just bubble baths and a cup of tea.
 Self-care actually means taking responsibility for your mental and physical health, so it can encompass a lot.
 Because no, obviously a bubble bath and my favorite chocolate would not cure severe depression.